 - Gather all the ingredients.

 - Make the sauce.
 In a bowl or a liquid measuring cup, combine 3 Tbsp sake, 3 Tbsp mirin, 2 tsp sugar, and 2 Tbsp soy sauce.
 Mix well.
-You can save the sauce for up to a week.
+Divide into 2 portions.
+Tip: You can save the sauce for up to a week.

-- Cut off the core of the cabbage and shred the cabbage into thin slices.
-I like using this cabbage slicer that yields super fine shredded cabbage.
+- Cut off the core of ¼ head green cabbage and shred the cabbage into thin slices.
+I like using a cabbage slicer that yields superfine shredded cabbage.

-- Cut the negi (green onion/leeks) as much as you like to use.
-Here I use about 2-3 Tbsp of chopped negi for one serving.
-Grate the ginger until you have about 1 tsp for one serving.
+- Cut 1 Tokyo negi (naga negi; long green onion) until you have about 4–6 Tbsp chopped negi (or as much as you‘d like to use).
+Here, I use about 2–3 Tbsp of chopped negi per serving.
+Peel and grate the ginger knob until you have 2 tsp ginger (grated, with juice); you‘ll need about 1 tsp per serving.

-- I'm cooking one serving at a time.
-Heat a non-stick frying pan on medium-high heat and place the pork belly slices without too much overlapping.
+- I‘m cooking one serving at a time.
+Heat a nonstick frying pan on medium-high heat.
+Divide the 8 oz sliced pork belly pieces into 2 portions.
+Add one portion of pork to the pan without overlapping the meat too much.
 It’s okay if it does a little bit.
-Once the oil starts to release from the pork, add in the sauce.
+Once the oil starts to render from the pork, add in one serving of the sauce.
 Note: If you’re using a stainless steel frying pan or cast iron skillet, I recommend applying a little bit of oil first.
 The oil from the pork belly should be enough to cook the meat without sticking to the pan.

-- Then add the grated ginger and chopped negi.
+- Then, add 1 tsp grated ginger with juice and 2–3 Tbsp chopped negi.

 - Mix the ginger and negi in the sauce.
 Flip the meat once in a while to cook thoroughly.